rhysd/tinyjson/README.md

 println!("{:?}", target_value); // => JsonValue::Number(42.0)
 ```

-Index access with `String` or `str` key is available when the value is an object.
+Index access with `str` key is available when the value is an object.
 And Index access with `usize` is available when the value is an array.
 They return the `&JsonValue` value if target value was found.

 When the value for key or the element of index was not found, it will call `panic!`.